courtneygoodridge/Parity_DvN_SNARC/README.md

-# Parity experiment: Digits vs Numerosity
+# Parity pilot experiment: Digits vs Numerosity

 **Disclaimer**: *This is a working repository and so information and code may change.*